python/cpython/Doc/library/stdtypes.rst

 There are three distinct numeric types: :dfn:`integers`, :dfn:`floating point numbers`, and :dfn:`complex numbers`.
 In addition, Booleans are a subtype of plain integers.
-Integers have unlimited precision.  loating point numbers are implemented using :ctype:`double` in C.  All bets on their precision are off unless you happen to know the machine you are working with.
+Integers have unlimited precision.
+Floating point numbers are implemented using :ctype:`double` in C.  All bets on their precision are off unless you happen to know the machine you are working with.